xentek/xen-carousel/readme.txt

 == Changelog ==

+= 0.12.2 =
+* Fixed an error due to using an undefined variable

+= 0.12.1 =
+* Re-tested 0.12 and found that I had to fix a number of paths.
+* Fixed a bug where the delete button wouldn't show if you edited a post/page that already had a slide associated with it.
+Now we're binding the event at all of the right interaction points.
+* Cleaned up the code and reduced the overall number of lines.

 = 0.12 =
 * Added the ability to remove slides from Posts/Pages.
 Bug Report by [AM](http://xentek.net/code/wordpress/plugins/xen-carousel/#comment-3424)
 * Moved all external assets (js,css,img) to their own directories.